-The facts may not be the only basis on which you take decisions, but you can’t afford not to look at them first.
-The facts may have to do with the persons, places, figures, options, experts’ opinion, etc. The facts may help you to even pray accurately, thereby helping your decisions.
+The facts may not be the only basis on which you make decisions, but you should look at them first.
+The facts may have to do with the persons, places, figures, options, experts’ opinions, etc. The facts may help you to even pray accurately, thereby helping your decisions.
 When you’re in doubt about a certain fact, don’t conclude on it; seek more light.

 Also, find out if the option you’re considering is true, noble, just, pure, lovely, of good report, virtuous and praiseworthy (Philippians 4:8).
 Don’t let this scripture guide only your meditation; let it guide your decision-making.
-If your decision-making process passes this test, the probability of taking a wrong decision is remote.
+If your decision-making process passes this test, the probability of making the wrong decision is remote.

 5. Deal with your emotions.
-Don’t allow your emotions to becloud or override your sense of reason or judgment.
+Don’t allow your emotions to cloud your judgment.
 Don’t allow your emotions have the better part of you.